tldr-pages/tldr/pages/common/jrnl.md

 `jrnl -from {{"last year"}} -until {{march}}`

-- Edit all entries tagged with texas and history:
+- Edit all entries tagged with "texas" and "history":

 `jrnl {{@texas}} -and {{@history}} --edit`